WD40JS/Muti-Level-Access-w-React_RecipeApp/README.md

 ![Profile Page]()

-*update info about how to use app

 ### To create the app from the files in our team's GitHub repository

-*update
-copy the github repo and clone into your own terminal in the terminal type in npm i to install all the necessary dependinces to run to app type npm start
+1. On github copy our project repo from the code dropdown and clone into your own file in your terminal.

+2. With visual studio code, in the terminal type npm i to install all the necessary dependinces.

+3. To run the app type npm start into your terminal within visual studio code.

 ## Project Requirements